newrelic/newrelic-node-apollo-server-plugin/docs/metrics.md

 ## Field Resolve Metrics

 `/GraphQL/resolve/ApolloServer/[field-name]`
+`/GraphQL/typedResolve/ApolloServer/[parent-type].[field-name]`

 Resolve metrics capture the duration spent resolving a particular piece of requested GraphQL data.
 These can be useful to find specific resolvers that may contribute to slowing down incoming queries.
+The metric with `typedResolve` in its prefix can be helpful for distinguishing field resolvers that happen to have the same name but are on different types.
+The metric without the parent type can be helpful in case of the same resolver being used across different types.

 These differ slightly in naming from their segment/span counterparts.
-Be better visualize relationships, the full path to a field is represented in segments/spans (i.e. libraries.books.title).
-To understand the duration aggregated across all usages and transactions, the metric uses the field name without the full path.
+To better visualize relationships, the full path to a field is represented in segments/spans (e.g. libraries.books.title).
+To understand the duration aggregated across all usages and transactions, these metrics use the field name without the full path.

 ## Visualizations